HL7/fhir-mCODE-ig/input/pagecontent/conformance-profiles.md

 The following rules determine which data elements must be implemented:

-1. Only data elements in implemented profiles (as declared in the Sender or Receiver's CapabilityStatement) can be Must-Implement (MI).
+1. Only data elements in implemented profiles (as declared in the Sender or Receiver's CapabilityStatement) can be designated as Must-Implement (MI).
 In other words, if a profile is not implemented, then none of the elements of that profile must be implemented, regardless of MS flags[^3]. *This rule takes precedence over subsequent rules.*
 2. A top-level element with an MS flag SHALL be implemented.
 3. A nested element (at the second-level or below) with MS flag whose parents all are implemented SHALL be implemented.
 Note that this includes parent elements that have been implemented electively.
 4. An element whose cardinality is 0..0 does NOT need to be implemented, regardless of MS flag[^4].